Wirecloud/docker-wirecloud/README.md

 > **Note**: You don't need to execute the `createsuperuser` command when using version 0.8 of the image as those images make uses of the `syncdb` command available on Django 1.7:
 >
 > ```
-> $ docker-compose run --rm wirecloud initdb
+> $ docker exec -it hubdocs_wirecloud_1 /docker-entrypoint.sh initdb
 > [...]
 > You just installed Django's auth system, which means you don't have any superusers defined.
 > Would you like to create one now? (yes/no): yes